Iglesia San Francisco el Grande & Museo del Hermano Pedro

 Social Media:

-San Francisco el Grande Church’s exterior is free to visit, while a small fee grants access to the Museum of Hermano Pedro inside the complex.
-The church is open daily from 8:00 am to 7:00 pm, offering a captivating historical and cultural experience in Antigua Guatemala.
+(Iglesia San Francisco el Grande is free to visit and a small fee grants access to the monastery ruins and Museum of Hermano Pedro inside the complex.
+The church has regularly scheduled services at 6:30am, 12pm, and 5pm Monday to Saturday and additional services on Sundays, 6:30am, 8am, 10am, 12pm, and 4:30pm.)

 Please note that many of the entrance fees for landmarks, parks, and museums are subsidized by the government for Guatemalan citizens.
 You may notice a price difference for foreigners.